Warsaw Uprising: The Battle for Warsaw in 1944

 Preparations for organizing Underground Resistance were laid even before the formal military campaign in September 1939 had been lost.

 The clandestine 'Victory Service' (SZP) was formed on the orders of the General Staff one day prior to Warsaw's capitulation.
-Its commander, publicly known only as 'the Doctor', was himself a staff officer.
+Its commander, publicly known only as of the Doctor, was himself a staff officer.

 It designed to complement the other part of the plan, which was to send the maximum number of surviving Polish soldiers abroad.